 - Building collaboration: working with the boroughs (London and nationally), the GLA and central government to embed and build on the ways of working which drove London's pandemic response and recovery.
 Milestones: Submit co-designed UKSPF investment plan and put in place suitable governance July 2022; start delivery October 2022. - Pilot to evaluate approaches to Local Welfare Assistance in seven boroughs September 2022 - development of a pan-London approach to local welfare through the production of a robust evaluation framework that will provide a clear evidence base for government on the need for secure long-term funding as well as the basis for further pan-London agreement on the most effective approaches to local welfare.
-(Levelling up and addressing deprivation - Shaping our city - Jobs, skills and support for young people - Building collaboration) - Supporting the flow of UASC through the National Transfer Scheme and seeking to avoid particular boroughs being placed under further disproportionate pressures.
+(Levelling up and tackling deprivation - Shaping our city for the future - Jobs, skills and support for young people - Building collaboration between London partners - Supporting Londoners through the cost-of-living crisis) - Supporting the flow of UASC through the National Transfer Scheme and seeking to avoid particular boroughs being placed under further disproportionate pressures.
 A survey of UASC experience in London will be completed to make further recommendations by Jan 2023.
-(Global London) - Lead on the London position on refugee resettlement from September 2022 apply Learning from Afghan resettlement, support for Ukrainian arrivals, asylum seekers and unaccompanied asylum-seeking children in London to develop thought leadership.
-(Global London) - Reform of asylum dispersal (July 2022) A regional asylum dispersal model that implements the principles of London's fair shares proposal and a plan to ensure dispersed accommodation increased equitably across London and the nation.
-(Global London - Shaping our city - Building collaboration) - Develop London's infrastructure proposition via an infrastructure plan agreed Autumn 2022 and Opportunity London - the plan will identify pipeline of infrastructure and net zero projects (linked to UK CCIC in Climate Adaptation and Net Zero) and Opportunity London is a co-ordinated campaign to attract investment in infrastructure and housing to London and across all London boroughs (UKREIFF May 2023).
-(Shaping our city - Global London) - Working with GLA, boroughs, SRPs and businesses to deliver the Economic Recovery Framework - including undertaking research and engagement to establish an action plan on developing green skills - November 2022 (Shaping our city - Jobs, skills and support for young people - Building collaboration)
+(Developing London's role as a global city) - Lead on the London position on refugee resettlement from September 2022 apply Learning from Afghan resettlement, support for Ukrainian arrivals, asylum seekers and unaccompanied asylum-seeking children in London to develop thought leadership.
+(Developing London's role as a global city) - Reform of asylum dispersal (July 2022) A regional asylum dispersal model that implements the principles of London's fair shares proposal and a plan to ensure dispersed accommodation increased equitably across London and the nation.
+(Developing London's role as a global city - Shaping our city for the future - Building collaboration between London partners) - Develop London's infrastructure proposition via an infrastructure plan agreed Autumn 2022 and Opportunity London - the plan will identify pipeline of infrastructure and net zero projects (linked to UK CCIC in Climate Adaptation and Net Zero) and Opportunity London is a co-ordinated campaign to attract investment in infrastructure and housing to London and across all London boroughs (UKREIFF May 2023).
+(Shaping our city for the future - Developing London's role as a global city)

-• Development of a pan-London plan to drive forward agreed proposals set out in the SEND Green Paper Autumn 2022 - co-ordinating across education, health, children's services and finance, engaging with DfE and DHSC and embedding local partnership working, with the London Innovation and Improvement Alliance (LIIA) to strengthen the support system for children and young people with SEND across London to reduce inequality in outcomes.
-(Levelling up and addressing deprivation - Jobs, skills, support for young people)
+- Working with GLA, boroughs, SRPs and businesses to deliver the Economic Recovery Framework - including undertaking research and engagement to establish an action plan on developing green skills - November 2022 (Shaping our city for the future - Jobs, skills and support for young people - Building collaboration between London partners - Supporting Londoners through the cost-of-living crisis) - Development of a pan-London plan to drive forward agreed proposals set out in the SEND Green Paper Autumn 2022 - co-ordinating across education, health, children's services and finance, engaging with DfE and DHSC and embedding local partnership working, with the London Innovation and Improvement Alliance (LIIA) to strengthen the support system for children and young people with SEND across London to reduce inequality in outcomes.
+(Levelling up and tackling deprivation - Jobs, skills, support for young people)